atomisthq/docs/docs/reference-docs/rug.md

 do
  append to_append
 ```
 Now we will append the value of the parameter to the end of the file.
+Unlike our first, naive, editor, this editor can be used to modify files in ways determined by the caller.
+(Parameters are typically entered by a user, prompted by the Atomist bot or a web form.)
+Note that the parameter definition specifies a regular expression that will be used to validate it before it's passed to the editor.
+So the editor's implementation can assume that it's valid upon execution.

 It would be good to describe this editor so that users see information beyond its name.
-We can do this with the `description` annotation:
+We can do this with the `description` annotation.
+We can also describe the parameter:

 ```
 @description """Appends value of to_append parameter to
-     the end of the file"""
+     the end of files with a .txt extension""" editor AppendToFile
-editor AppendToFile

-param to_append: .*
+@description "Text to append to the file" param to_append: .*

 with file f